azat-co/ga-backbone/README.md

   ...
 ```

-The syntax follows this rule: event + jQuery element selector: function name.
-Both, the key and the value (right and left part separated by the colon) are strings.
+The syntax follows this rule:

+	event + jQuery element selector: function name

+Both, the key and the value (right and left parts separated by the colon) are strings.
+For example:

+	'click .add-to-cart': 'addToCart'

+or

+	'click #load-more': 'loadMoreData'

-To render each item in the list we use jQuery html() function on this.$el jQuery object which is li (based on tagName):
+To render each item in the list we''ll use jQuery `html()` function on `this.$el` jQuery object which is `<li>` HTML element based on our **tagName** attribute:

 ```javascript
   ...